Kate Santley

 Evangeline Estelle Gazina (c.
-1837 – 18 January 1923), better known under her stage name, Kate Santley, was a German-born actress, singer and comedian.
+1837 – 18 January 1923), better known under her stage name, Kate Santley, was a German-born British actress, singer and comedian.
 After spending her childhood in the US, she came to England in 1861, where she had a successful career, later also becoming a theatre manager.

 Early life

 Santley's parents emigrated from Germany to Charleston, South Carolina, where she was educated.
 At the outbreak of the American Civil War in 1861, she came to England as a practising musician, but soon afterwards went on the stage as "Eva Stella", later becoming "Kate Santley".

 Musical theatre career

 Santley made a name in the 1860s in British music halls and Drury Lane Theatre pantomimes.
 Early in her career, she was popular for singing the song "The Bell goes a-ringing for Sarah."
 At the Oxford Music Hall, she had appeared with Euphrosyne Parepa, who later married Carl Rosa.
 Santley was slim and pretty and became much photographed for visiting cards, postcards and advertising.
 Early in her career, she played in F. C. Burnand's St. George and the Dragon.

 In 1871–72, she visited the US, where she appeared on Broadway, including in a revival of the hit 1866 musical, The Black Crook.
 Returning to London in 1872, she appeared in Georges Jacobi and Frederick Clay's London production of The Black Crook at the Alhambra Theatre, where, the next year, she also starred in the title role in Burnand's English version of Jacques Offenbach's La Belle Hélène.
 Later in 1873, she sang Cunegonde in Le roi Carotte.
 In 1874, she played Haidee in H. J. Byron's Don Juan, then in La Jolie Parfumeuse, followed by the title role in Whittington, by Offenbach.
 In 1876, she played Wilhelmina in The Jolly Waterman at the Opera Comique and then created the title character in (and produced) Princess Toto, a comic opera by W. S. Gilbert and Frederic Clay.
 Thereafter, Clay wrote numerous songs (such as her popular hit, "Nobody knows as I know") and other operas for Santley.